NeuralCoder3/tree-sitter-thorin/readme.md

 ## References
-The grammar is based on the [BNF grammar for IMP](https://softwarefoundations.cis.upenn.edu/lf-current/Imp.html).
+The grammar is based on the [Thorin language reference](https://anydsl.github.io/thorin2/langref.html).